Reviews You Can Rely On

 Fragile blade

 The Kershaw Leek packs a pedigreed blade into a compact 7-inch (open), 3-ounce assisted-opening knife that costs roughly half the price of other high-end options.
 The Sandvik 14C28N stainless steel alloy blade comes sharp and defect-free from the factory.
-Like the assisted opening on other models like the Kershaw Link, the Leek can be opened with either thumb via the blade studs or via a well-tuned flipper tab along the spine.
+Like the assisted opening on other models such as the Link, the Leek can be opened with either thumb via the blade studs or via a well-tuned flipper tab along the spine.
 It is quick to open, impressively well built, super portable, and reasonably priced, positioning the Leek as a strong competitor to the more expensive Benchmade 535 Bugout and Benchmade Mini Barrage 585 models to become your everyday companion.

 Read more: Kershaw Leek review